taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 Container

+- Docker
+  - **Docker in Action** by Jeff Nickoloff
+  - **Docker Deep Dive** by Nigel Poulton
-- Docker in Action
+  - Docker in Practice by Ian Miell, Aidan Hobson Sayers
+  - Docker: Up & Running: Shipping Reliable Containers in Production by Sean P. Kane
   - Continuous Delivery with Docker and Jenkins by Rafal Leszko
+- Kubernetes
   - Kubernetes in Action by Marko Luksa
+  - **The Kubernetes Book** by Nigel Poulton
+  - Kubernetes: Up and Running: Dive into the Future of Infrastructure by Brendan Burns , Joe Beda

+Others

+- gRPC: Up and Running: Building Cloud Native Applications with Go and Java for Docker and Kubernetes by Kasun Indrasiri and Danesh Kuruppu
+- Prometheus: Up & Running: Infrastructure and Application Performance Monitoring by Brian Brazil
+- Terraform: Up & Running: Writing Infrastructure as Code by Yevgeniy Brikman